Stanley Portal Hyatt: Travel to Australia and Africa

-"Bitter?
-I was literally savage then, and even now, I have not forgotten.
-I suppose that, in one way or another, we owned some 60‚000 pounds worth of property when the disease broke out.
-A few months later, we were only just able to pay our fares out of the miserable country."

-Stanley had been driving supply wagons through the virgin veld for some ten years of unremitting toil and was rewarded, eventually, with little more than fond memories, financial ruin and ill-health.
-In just six short weeks the Hyatts were ruined; their oxen were eaten by hyenas, their wagons were rotting by the roadside, and their trading stations left for the looting of the natives.
+By the age of 22, Hyatt was a prominent trader in Eastern Mashonaland, opening up trade routes across Africa, especially in Mozambique and Rhodesia, where he used his ox carts to supply the trading posts of the white hunters.
+He explored the central part of Mozambique for the Portuguese, returning to find his business ruined by the East Coast fever (then known as African Coast fever), brought to the region via a herd owned by Cecil Rhodes.
+A few weeks later, Hyatt's business was ruined, and he wrote later that he and his brother were "only just able to pay our fares out of the miserable country".

-Together they made history in the early days of Bulawayo, and among other things were pioneers in the tobacco and rubber industries.
-Stanley and Amyas then struck out in search of rubber, but to trade for themselves this time, and failed to find any good sources in the area.
-During 1903 Stanley was responsible for building the first industrial food refrigeration plant in Umtali, a great coastal port in Rhodesia.
-Demand for meat had risen during the Boer war and the export of beef was now the mainstay of trade in the port.
+Stanley and Amyas Hyatt then struck out in search of rubber, to trade for themselves this time, but failed to find any good sources in the area.
+In 1903, Hyatt built the first industrial food refrigeration plant in Umtali, on the coast of Rhodesia.
+Demand for meat had risen during the Boer war, and the export of beef was now the mainstay of trade in the port.
 After this, he tried his hand at gold prospecting.
-For a while longer the brothers tried to re-establish themselves in Africa, but an unsuccessful mining venture finally exhausted their patience and they decided to leave and ride the tramp steamers around the world.
+The Hyatt Brothers remained in Africa a short while longer, but after a further unsuccessful mining venture, they left to ride the tramp steamers around the world.

+Travels in Asia

-Stanley and Amyas began their way homeward through the Orient.
-Stanley and his brothers had started from Central Africa in a penniless condition, but by lecturing and journalism in Durban, they got to Mauritius, from which they were soon exported as distressed British subjects.
-At Colombo they lectured and sold newspaper articles, and managed to then get on to the Straits Settlements and Manila in the Philippine Islands when the Samar revolt was just breaking out.
-Stanley was involved in several wars, but most notably here as a mercenary and not fighting for anyone in particular at first.
-Stanley was the only Englishman who fought through the 1904–05 campaign in the Philippine–American War for the American Army.
-The brothers had selected this destination on the general principle that "where there is a row there is an Englishman."
-Through General Corbin's kindness they reached the front, and what they saw there was incorporated in Stanleys later book "The Little Brown Brother".
-Their newspaper articles on the campaign provoked the wrath of a certain element in the civil government, but gave unqualified satisfaction to the Army generally.
+Stanley and Amyas began their way home through East Asia.
+By lecturing and journalism in Durban, they reached Mauritius, from where they were soon removed as distressed British subjects.
+In Colombo they lectured and sold newspaper articles, and made it to the Straits Settlements and Manila in the Philippines when the Samar revolt was just breaking out.
+Hyatt fought as a mercenary for the American Army in the 1904–05 campaign of the Philippine–American War.
+With assistance from Henry Clarke Corbin, they reached the front, an experience which was detailed in Hyatt's later book, The Little Brown Brother.